Krokop/cv/index.md

 * PostgreSQL
 * MSSQL
 * Kubernetes
+* Docker
 * Gitlab CI/CD

-Description: Project goal is to prepare platform with ready to use data for DataScience training models and prod scoring.
+Description: Project goal is to build and support the platform with ready-to-use data for Data Science training models and prod scoring.
 Our team is responsible for product that could:
-* enrich data for more than 1 bl transactions into operatinal DB per day for less than for 10 seconds delay;
+* enrich data for more than 1 bl transactions into operational DB per day for less than for 10 seconds delay from real-time;
 * creating aggregates on streams for external teams;
+* providing instruments for CDC;
+* providing instruments for OLAPind on operational and historical DBs;
-* moving data from operatinal to historical DB with consinstansi;
+* managing replication and consistency from operational to historical DBs;
+* gathering fronted data from clients and preparing for post analyzing

+As team member I was responsible for:
+* management team with 2 developers and 1 DevOps;
+* participate in planning road maps;
+* communication with external teams for providing APIs;
-* providing instruments for CDC
+* grooming and design new modules and instruments for external teams;
+* helping each team member with setting and achieving personal goals;
+* design infrastructure for new features;

 #### Python Engineer